BrianWhelanDublin/milestone-project-2/testing.md

 ## Code validators

 - I've passed all code through the relevant code validators and seen the following results.
+- All code was repassed through the validators just before submitting.

   - HTML Validator.